Coding-Hen/gitlab-activity/README.md

-# GitHub Activity Stream Widget
+# Gitlab Activity Stream Widget
+# This is a modified copy of the Github-activity by caseyscarborough (https://github.com/caseyscarborough/github-activity)

-This is a small Javascript plugin that creates a stream of your recent GitHub activity.
+This is a small Javascript plugin that creates a stream of your recent Gitlab activity.
 It displays the user's name, username, photo, and a list of each individual activity type.
-Click [here](https://caseyscarborough.github.io/github-activity) for a demo.
+Click [here](https://www.henry-slim.co.uk/gitlab-activity-demo) for a demo.

 A sample image of the activity stream is shown below: